teodosin/karta/README.md

 ## Usage

 At first startup, you will be asked to choose a folder to create your vault in.
 Once set up, the contents of that folder will be spawned in as a force-directed graph.
 Middle-mouse click to pan the view and scroll to zoom.
 Dragging from the edge of a node to another will create a new connection between those nodes.
 Right-clicking on a node will bring up a menu where you can pin and unpin nodes (to be ignored by the force simulation) and move to another nodes' context.

-## Known issues

-* Sometimes image files will not react to mouse inputs.
-If this happens, close the program and run it again. https://github.com/teodosin/karta/issues/40

 ## Contributing